bitcart/bitcart-docker/contrib/upgrades/README.md

 Current list:

 - `upgrade-to-5000.sh`, helps to upgrade to BitcartCC 0.5.0.0, run this in case you get a migration error (invalid foreign key constraints names).
 It might be required for older BitcartCC deployments, requires a running database container
+- `upgrade-to-0600.sh`, helps to upgrade to BitcartCC 0.6.0.0, run this if you need to migrate your logs and images